lkobylanski/lkobylanski.github.io/_posts/2025-09-27-obidient-cat.md

 ---

 ## 2. Objective
-Wyodrębnić flagę z dostarczonego pliku.
+Extract the flag from the provided file.

 ---

 ## 3. Work environment
-- System: najnowsze Kali Linux w VMware.
+- System: latest Kali Linux in VMware.
-- Narzędzia i konfiguracja: tmux (konfiguracja zapożyczona od mentora).
+- Tools & configuration: tmux (configuration borrowed from my mentor).
-- Praca lokalna w VM, terminal.
+- Work performed locally in a VM, using the terminal.

 ---